 The scientific employees of the IGB elect an ombudsperson and a substitute.
+This ombudsperson must not be a member of IGB's management board.
 All IGB members can approach them with questions regarding good scientific practice and in case of potential scientific misconduct.
 The names of the two ombudspersons will be published on the IGB webpage and other internal documents.
 Due to the high importance of this function for the assurance of scientific quality and research ethics, the responsible persons keep their independence by being suspended from their information obligation and their dependency on directives.
-If necessary, IGB employees can also approach external ombudspersons (e.g. at the DFG or Leibniz Association).
+If necessary, IGB employees can also approach external ombudspersons (e.g. at DFG or Leibniz Association).

 The ombudspersons' task is to receive possible accusations of scientific misconduct in confidence, to mediate between involved persons and to inform the responsible person in case of proven misconduct.
 Responsible persons are scientific superiors, the director, or, in case of a project funded by DFG, the DFG ombudsperson (as there is a penalty catalogue).
-The ombudsperson is not a contact person or mediator for other conflicts within the institute.
+The ombudsperson is no contact person or mediator for other conflicts within the institute.